Jayantbehari/Jayantbehari/README.md

 Hi I am Jayant Behari.
-I like coding, sound engineering, math, Muay Thai
+I like Coding, Sound Engineering, Math and Muay Thai

 <!---
 Jayantbehari/Jayantbehari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.